Nitesh Kumar

 PROFESSIONAL APPOINTMENTS

-Postdoctoral Research Associate - Computational Chemist, ORNL, Oak-ridge, TN, USA (2023-present)
+Postdoctoral Research Associate - Computational Chemist, ORNL, Oak-ridge, TN, USA (2023-2025)

 Research Associate, University of Utah, Salt Lake City, UT, USA (2023-2023)